Dawn

 A new magazine for the days ahead

 We grew up in the Clinton Bush Obama years, book-ended by Fukuyama’s The End of History and Hamilton.
 We believed that the grown-ups in charge knew what they were doing: global poverty was on the decline and interracial harmony was one more beer summit away.
-If we just bought hybrid cars, took on tons of college debt, and had protected, consensual sex, everything would be fine.
+If we just bought hybrid cars, took on tons of college debt, and had protected, consensual sex, everything might be fine.

 Turns out.
 No one knew what they were doing.
 And we don’t either.